What Is the Typical Age of Onset for Schizophrenia?

 Schizophrenia can develop later in life.
-Late-onset schizophrenia is diagnosed after the person is 45.
+Late-onset schizophrenia is diagnosed after age 45.
 People who have it are more likely to have symptoms like delusions and hallucinations.
-They’re less like to have negative symptoms, disorganized thoughts, impaired learning, or trouble understanding information.
+They’re less likely to have negative symptoms, disorganized thoughts, impaired learning, or trouble understanding information.

 Doctors think genetics may be to blame, just as it is with early-onset schizophrenia.
 They also think late onset might be a subtype that doesn’t affect the person until the right trigger appears.
 People with cognitive, vision, or hearing problems, or those who are suspicious, isolated, or reclusive may be more likely to get it.

 It’s rare for someone younger than 13 to be diagnosed with schizophrenia, but it can happen.
 In young children, early-onset schizophrenia often causes: